automas-dev/dotfiles/README.md

 ./install.yaml --ask-become-pass -u $USER
 ```

-**NOTE:** If you wan't to install packages but skip user configuration, append
+**NOTE:** If you want to install packages but skip user configuration, append
 `--skip-tags user_config` to the install command.

 ### Partial Install